Never miss a release that matters

 Fixes Worth Knowing

-- Canary releases are now correctly identified, improving release stability.
+- Canary releases are now correctly identified.

 TL;DR